gsarig/slimage/README.md

 = Can I set different compression level for a specific image? =

 Yes.
-On each image edit page there is an option "Override quality" which allows you to set your specific settings for that particular image.
+On each image edit page there is an option called "Override quality" which allows you to set your specific settings for that particular image.
+After changing your image settings, you still need to regenerate its thumbnails in order to run the compression.

 = Can I use this plugin if I don't have jpegoptim or optipng installed on my server? =